AlanKostrick/graphlql-demo/lab.md

       "lastName": "Kostrick"
     }
   ],
-  "description": "An introduction to GraphQLin node and React", "topic": "GraphQL",
+  "description": "An introduction to GraphQL in node and React", "topic": "GraphQL",
   "url": "codelaborators.io"
 }